PsyTeachR/data-skills-v3/docs/12-resilience2.md

 * You can read `~` as `then`, i.e., if age is less than or equal to 30, then write "Younger".
 * You can have as many conditions as you like, just separate them with commas.
-* `TRUE` isn't always necessary but it controls what value is entered if a value doesn't meet any of the conditions.
+* `.default` isn't always necessary but it controls what value is entered if a value doesn't meet any of the conditions.
 In this case, it will return the text "Missing" for all the NA values in age.

 ```r